Becksteinlab/MDPOW/INSTALL.rst

 and name it *mdpow*; this installs the larger dependencies that are pre-requisites for MDPOW::

- conda create -c conda-forge -n mdpow python=2.7 numpy scipy 'matplotlib<3.3' 'mdanalysis<2' 'mdanalysistests<2' pyyaml
- conda activate mdpow
+ conda create -c conda-forge -n mdpow python=2.7 numpy scipy 'matplotlib<3.3' 'mdanalysis<2' 'mdanalysistests<2' pyyaml six conda activate mdpow
  pip install gromacswrapper